What Can I Do With an M.A. or Ph.D. in Sociology from Carleton?

 Justin Piché (PhD, 2012) is Associate Professor in the Department of Criminology and Director of the Carceral Studies Research Collective at the University of Ottawa.
 He is also Co-editor of the Journal of Prisoners on Prisons, founding member of the Criminalization and Punishment Education Project (with his former doctoral supervisor Aaron Doyle, Department Sociology and Anthropology, Carleton University), and Co-investigator for the Carceral Cultures Research Initiative.
 Professor Piché has over 50 peer-reviewed publications and more than 250 media interventions in three substantive areas: 1) the normalization and proliferation of imprisonment inside and outside the penal system; 2) alternatives to incarceration and punishment; and 3) cultural representations of confinement and penality.
 He was awarded the Aurora Prize in 2012 from the Social Sciences and Humanities Research Council of Canada and the Young Researcher of the Year Award in 2016 from the Faculty of Social Sciences at the University of Ottawa.

-Nick Scott (PhD, 2012) is an Assistant Professor of Sociology at Simon Fraser University and lives in Vancouver.
+Nick Scott (PhD, 2012) is an Associate Professor of Sociology at Simon Fraser University and lives in Vancouver.
 His teaching and research focus on methods, urban mobilities and environmental sociology.

 Jen Wrye (PhD, 2012) is a sociology instructor and educational developer at North Island College on Vancouver Island.
 She is also the board chair of a local food security nonprofit.